 Hello momshies!
 Today’s post is about why comfort food is so, well, comforting.
-I was baking cassava cake the other day and was ruminating on this while I baked.
+I was making this cassava cake recipe the other day and was thinking about this while I baked this cassava cake recipe.

 Cassava cake is a traditional and well-loved dessert in the Philippines.
 It is typically enjoyed as merienda, the between-meals snack time.
 Cassava cake is also a popular dish for gatherings and occasions, where families socialize over this simple treat.

-My Lola used to make this cassava cake on special occasions and when it’s cassava season, steaming it to perfection in banana leaves.
-Making these is a family affair and aunts and uncles, with cousins to boot will pitch in with wrapping the suman.
+My Lola used to make this cassava cake recipe on special occasions and when it’s cassava season, steaming it to perfection in banana leaves.
+Making these is a family affair and aunts and uncles, with cousins to boot will pitch in with wrapping the suman (and a host of other cassava based desserts and merienda).
 As a child, the aroma of sugar, coconut, and cassava wafting from the kitchen instantly transported me to a different world, one filled with happiness and warmth.
 Almost Christmassy -if there ever is that word.

 Nowadays, if you ask kids about their favorite childhood snacks, memories of cake are likely to emerge.
 Birthday parties, sleepovers, and weekends were punctuated by these sugary confections.